Understanding your unique symptoms

 Sometimes our bodies feel strange or uncomfortable or don’t do what we expect.
 These experiences are a normal part of life.

-Most of the time, there’s nothing seriously wrong causing the symptoms, and they go away on their own.
-But some symptoms stick around and make us feel unwell.
+Most of the time, there’s nothing seriously wrong causing these experiences, and they go away on their own.
+But sometimes these symptoms stick around and start to impair us in daily life.

 What causes symptoms

-Many symptoms, even those coming from the body, are not caused in a simple way by damage that we can see on a blood test or scan.
+Many symptoms, even those experienced as coming from the body, are not caused in a simple way by damage that we can see on a blood test or scan.

 We can also think of causes based on when they happened in time.